 French Words and Phrases.
-By now we hope you've learned how to say "please" and "thank you", "hello" and "goodbye".
+If you've read the previous articles, by now you've learned how to say "please" and "thank you", "hello" and "goodbye".
 (If not, it's a good idea to learn these French greetings.)

-Here you'll find more French words and phrases to help you on your trip to Paris, including basic vocabulary for the hotel and pharmacy.
+In this short article you'll find more French words and phrases to help you on your trip, including basic vocabulary for the hotel and pharmacy.

 We also tell you how to order some interesting French dishes that you'll want to try.
 (And a few you might want to avoid!)

-Finally, if you're struck with a maladie (illness), you'll learn some basic vocabulary to communicate with your local pharmacie.
+Finally, if you're struck with a maladie (illness), we give you some basic vocabulary to communicate with your local pharmacie.

-To many Americans rabbit seems… challenging.
+To some of us rabbit seems…challenging.
 However, rabbit is a lovely, tender meat, much like chicken.
 (Don't they always say that?)
 Guinea fowl, too, is often served in French restaurants and it is also a delicous small game hen.
 We recommend you order it whenever possible.